| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 SMART GRID:

-The overall electricity system performance can be further enhanced by use of a "smart grid" in which each energy storage unit has sufficient intelligence and communication network connectivity to recognize times when there is a net grid energy supply surplus and times when there is a net grid energy supply deficiency.
-In response to a net grid energy supply surplus the energy storage units should absorb electrical energy.
-In response to a net grid energy supply deficiency the energy storage units should release electrical energy.
+The overall electricity system performance can be further enhanced by use of a "smart grid" in which each energy storage unit has sufficient intelligence and communication network connectivity to recognize times when there is a local energy supply surplus and times when there is a local energy supply deficiency.
+In response to a local energy supply surplus the energy storage units should absorb electrical energy.
+In response to a local energy supply deficiency the energy storage units should release electrical energy.
 This result is achieved by programming the energy storage units to have a negative slope output power versus voltage characteristic.
-Above nominal voltage the unit charges.
-Below nominal voltage the unit discharges.
-The nominal voltage setting can be remotely adjusted to reflect the actual amount of stored energy.
+Above nominal voltage the unit charges (absorbs energy).
+Below nominal voltage the unit discharges (liberates energy).
+The nominal voltage setting can be adjusted to meet system control requirements and energy storage constraints.

 ENERGY RATE FOR UNCONSTRAINED WIND GENERATION:

-Via a number of 20 year wind power purchases the Ontario Power Authority (OPA) has determined that in 2009 the cost of unconstrained land based wind generation, with no energy storage, is about:
+Via a number of 20 year wind power purchases the Ontario Power Authority (OPA) has determined that in 2009 the value of unconstrained on-shore wind generation, with no energy storage, is about:

 One kW of such generator peak plate capacity produces its owner a gross revenue of about:

-The OPA has further found that the capital cost of land based wind generation is about $2800 / peak plate kW, indicating that the maximum simple payback period for wind generator financing is:
+The OPA has further found that the capital cost of land based wind generation is about $2800 / kW wind generator peak plate capacity, indicating that the maximum simple payback period for wind generator financing is:

 The actual payback period for investors is longer due to the costs of site leasing and wind generator maintenance.
-However, an investment in unconstrained wind generation may make sense if it shelters other income from tax.
+However, an investment in unconstrained wind generation may make sense to the investor if this investment shelters other income from tax.

 ENERGY RATE FOR WIND GENERATION WITH DAILY ENERGY STORAGE:

-Assume that about 30% of the electrical energy generated is lost in the daily energy storage system, so on an annual basis 1 kW of wind generator peak plate capacity with daily energy storage exports to the grid:
+Assume that about 25% of the electrical energy generated is lost in the daily energy storage system, so on an annual basis 1 kW of wind generator peak plate capacity with daily energy storage potentially exports to the grid:

-The blended cost of financing the daily energy storage system is reasonably estimated to be about $.10 / kWh of filtered energy.
+The maximum allowable cost of financing the daily energy storage system is reasonably estimated to be about $.10 / kWh of filtered net output energy.
 Hence the maximum allowable capital cost of the daily energy storage system per kW of wind generator peak plate capacity is:

 Since the output of the daily energy storage unit inverter is only about 0.5 kW per kW of wind generator peak plate capacity, the capital budget for the energy storage unit can be as much as: